John Andrew Barnes III: Vietnam War

 Barnes was dispatched to Vietnam as part of the 173rd Airborne Brigade on May 31, 1966, during the Vietnam War.
-Serving in Company C of the 1st Battalion, 503d Infantry, Barnes was assigned as a grenadier.
-Soldiers of the brigade became involved in Operation Attleboro in fall of 1966, an operation that started out as a small search and destroy mission north of Saigon but eventually involved 22,000 troops from 21 battalions.
-After serving a single tour Barnes was sent home, but volunteered to return to Vietnam and was sent back in the fall of 1967.
-According to Barnes' sister, his mother was very upset that he had volunteered to go back.
+Serving in Company C of the 1st Battalion, 503d Infantry, he was assigned as a grenadier.
+Soldiers of the brigade became involved in Operation Attleboro in the fall of 1966, an operation that started out as a small search and destroys mission north of Saigon but eventually involved 22,000 troops from 21 battalions.
+After serving a single tour, Barnes was sent home, but volunteered to return to Vietnam and was sent back in the fall of 1967.
+According to Carson, his mother was very upset that he had volunteered to go back.

-On November 12, 1967, while patrolling in Dak To District of Kon Tum Province during the Battle of Dak To, Barnes' unit was attacked by a North Vietnamese battalion.
-During the battle, Barnes manned a machine gun that had lost its crew to enemy fire and was credited with nine enemy kills.
+On November 12, 1967, while patrolling in the Dak To District of Kon Tum Province during the Battle of Dak To, Barnes' unit was attacked by a North Vietnamese battalion.
+During the battle, he manned a machine gun that had lost its crew to enemy fire and was credited with nine enemy kills.
 While retrieving more ammunition, Barnes dived on top of a grenade that had landed among American wounded in order to use his body to protect them from the blast.
 The grenade exploded, killing Barnes.

 Medal of Honor

+The commanding officer of Task Force Black, Captain Thomas McElwain, and Lt.
+Col. David J. Schumacher later clashed over McElwain's recommendation for a decoration for Barnes.
+Schumacher refused to endorse the recommendation, stating that he did not think medals were for "men who committed suicide."

 Two years later, Barnes was posthumously awarded the Medal of Honor for his actions.
 His parents accepted the award on his behalf from Spiro Agnew in the Vice President's executive office in Washington, D.C.
 Carson and her husband, James Fleming, and the oldest four of their seven children also attended.
 The ceremony also honored Fr.
 Charles J. Watters and Robert F. Stryker.

 Barnes was also awarded the Bronze Star Medal, Purple Heart, and several other medals.